hanwendong1/VirtualGaming/content/5-Werewolf.md

 15. Doppelganger-Insomniac

 The roles of Villager, Tanner, Hunter, Bodyguard, and Dream Wolf do not wake up during the Night Phase.

+{% include video-embed.html youtubeid="LiZiujNRYdc?t=2" caption="This video can be played for dramatic background music while players are completing their roles" %}

 **Day Phase**